 The beach down at Makapuu is known for some of the strongest shorebreak around the island (A favorite of Jaro’s surf spots), and located a few minutes from the world famous Sandy Beach, if you dare to enter the dangerous water.

 Both of these beaches are known for taking lives and can be seen from the Makapuu hike.

 This has been a favorite of our easier hikes to do on island because of the easy 1.5-mile paved walk that you take to the summit of the mountain, and the beautiful views that are tied to this package.
-It will take you about one hour to get to the top and about one hour down.

 Did we mention Whale Watching?
 Come during December – March and you could get lucky enough to spot a humpback whale using the on-site telescopes that are located on your way up.
 You won’t be disappointed!

 You know the feeling you get when someone rewards you with something that you didn’t work your hardest for?
 This will be one of the shortest and most beautiful hikes you will embark on during your trip out to the North Shore!

 The North Shore’s Ehukai Pillbox hike starts to the left of Sunset Elementary School once you pull up to the parking lot.

 The trail takes you up through the lush and stunning nature surrounding the North Shore.
 You should reach the top in just under 30 Minutes and get a beautiful view that you will remember for the rest of your life!